kjell/mcn-2020-git-haiku/index.md

-Ballet in the air
+The first day of the year:
-fell in silent dawn, spilling
+chirping, keeps the autumn gay
-and gazes at the moon.
+Cherry-blossoms